 The International MS Genetics Consortium

 The next generation of MS genetics began when the International MS Genetics Consortium (IMSGC) was launched with early seed funding from a National MS Society Collaborative MS Research Center Award.
 The IMSGC brings together MS genetics researchers from 15 countries who collaborate and share results openly to spur progress.
-In 2007, the IMSGC published a groundbreaking initial genome-wide study that clearly identified two new genes that predispose people to developing MS. Just seven years later, after studies involving over 80,000 people, the IMSGC has identified more than 159 genetic variations related to MS, and has begun to identify the specific immune cells and proteins involved.
+In 2007, the IMSGC published a groundbreaking initial genome-wide study that clearly identified two new genes that predispose people to developing MS. Just seven years later, after studies involving over 100,000 people, the IMSGC has identified 200 genetic variations related to MS, and has begun to identify the specific immune cells and proteins involved.
 These teams could not have accomplished this massive task if not for this international collaboration.

 • Interpreting the genetic variations identified by the IMSGC and other large-scale studies remains a challenge.
 One team developed a sophisticated mathematical model to tackle this problem, mapping identified gene variations to the activity of 56 different cell types.
 Duke University researchers funded by the Society are using new technologies to identify MS risk genes that are important in particular types of immune cells.
 The strategies used by these investigators offer a roadmap for tracing the influence of genes on cell activity and new insights for preventing MS. Yale researchers newly funded with a Collaborative MS Research Center Award from the Society are assembling a talented team that will use highly advanced technology to manipulate genetic information in cells that are active in the immune attack in MS; these experiments will help tease out the exact pathways by which MS develops.